sigasi/sigasi_insights/manual/editions.md

 Sigasi Studio **Creator** is the go-to design entry tool and code browser for all your HDL projects.

-Throughout the documentation, features that are only available in this version are marked as "\[[creator]\]".

 ## Sigasi Studio XL {: #xl}

 Sigasi Studio XL is Sigasi's flagship product.
 A license for Sigasi Studio XL unlocks all features that come with Sigasi Creator.

-Throughout the documentation, features that are only available in this version are marked as "\[[xl]\]".
+Throughout the documentation, features that are only available in this version are marked as "[xl_only]".

-## Sigasi Studio XL Doc {: #xl_doc}
+## Sigasi Studio XPRT {: #xprt}

-*Sigasi Studio XL Doc* is the short name for Sigasi Studio XL with the **Documentation add-on**.
-A license for Sigasi Studio XL Doc unlocks all features that come with Sigasi Studio Creator and Sigasi Studio XL.
+*Sigasi Studio XPRT* is the most complete version of Sigasi Studio.
+It unlocks all features of Sigasi Studio Creator and XL, plus the graphical views, documentation generation,...

-Throughout the documentation, features that are only available in this version are marked as "\[[xl_doc]\]".
+Throughout the documentation, features that are only available in this version are marked as "[xprt_only]".

 # Legacy Editions